 Moana is now available on Blu-ray and DVD and what better way to celebrate than with these adorable Moana party ideas.
 Last weekend, before the Blu-ray release, we were thrilled to watch it digitally with the help of the Disney anywhere app and Google Chromecast.
 Simply watching the movie was fun, but we wanted to make an entire experience out of watching Disney’s newest video release.

-We hosted an at home Moana movie night with our close friends that was complete with crafts, toys, decor, games and a viewing of the movie that celebrates ancestry and family.
+We hosted an at-home Moana movie night with our close friends that were complete with crafts, toys, decor, games and a viewing of the movie that celebrates ancestry and family.

 Reese and I consider the Ferguson’s our family.
 I have been friends with her since high school (That’s a long time)!
 Watching our own children grow up together has been a treat indeed.
 We want to make our own traditions and seeing them celebrate Moana was fun!

 Throw a Disney at home watch party with our Moana Party Ideas

 Granted our children are preschoolers so many of our Moana activities were geared for their age: painting, eating treats and playing ball toss in buckets.
 For older children, consider exploring their ancestors and family history the way Moana does in the film.